NatachaDavid/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach calls a callback function for each element in an existing array, and .map is used to create a new array that the functions will be called back.

 2. What is the difference between a function and a method?

+A function uses parameters to either perform a task or calculate a result, and is called by a name.
+A method is a particular function that is a property to an object, and is called by a name associated with an object.

 3. What is closure?

+A closure is a combination of a function enclosed with references to its Lexical environment.
+It gives access to an outer function' scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+1- Is the function called by "new"?
+2- is the function called by "call()", "apply()", or "bind()"?
+3- is the function called as a method "obj.func()"?
+4- is it in the global scope? if strict is enable, return "undefined".
+If not, the return the global object "window".

 5. Why do we need super() in an extended class?

+To cal the constructor of the parent class and access its properties and methods.

 ## Project Set up